jwoodson2014/NBA-O-U-Betting-Model/README.md

 Based on these factors we can project how many posessions will occur in a game as well as the projected amount of points scored and given up by both teams based on the pace at which the game will be played

-*Model will be updated as I continue to consider more factors and research different methods of simulation
+*Model will continue to be updated as I continue to consider more factors and research different methods of simulation